 ● BYU-Provo students who successfully complete the Ancient Near Eastern Studies course (NES 336R) will automatically receive three hours of “Letters” credit.

 ● BYU-I students who successfully complete NES 336R, NES 347R, and NES 349R will receive five credit hours to satisfy the Foundations of Humanities and International Foundations requirements at BYU-I.

-All students are welcome to apply for Jerusalem Center Financial Aid, which is separate from what they may receive from the University or from the government as a Pell grant or student loan.
+All students are welcome to apply for a Jerusalem Center grant, which is separate from what they may receive from the University or from the government as a Pell grant or student loan.
+Grant awards are based on financial need (FAFSA required).
 Please note that students who decide to participate in extended travel immediately following a Jerusalem Center program are not eligible to receive a Jerusalsem Center award.
 Students who travel home to a destination other than Salt Lake City are still eligible.
 While Jerusalem Center financial aid is not a loan that must be repaid, recipients of financial aid are encouraged, if they are able in future years, to replenish the financial aid fund so that future students will also have financial aid available when they need it.
 (See APPLICATIONS page on this website.)

 Other Financial Aid